jekyllgrim/Beautiful-Doom/README.md

 ## Use of resources and permissions

-If you want to use any of my resources, you have to contact me first and ask for permission.
-Reach me:
+If you want to use any of my resources, please contact me:

 **Email**: jekyllgrim@gmail.com

 **Discord server**: https://discord.gg/MJGdYjk

+The code part of Beautiful Doom is licensed under GPLv3, which means all derivative code also has to comply with GPLv3.
+Please see [LICENSE.txt](Z_BDoom/LICENSE.txt) for details.

-You may NOT use any of Beautiful Doom assets without my explicit approval.
-I do not guarantee a permission will always be granted.
-Permissions may vary for different resources, since some of these are 100% original, others are edits, and some come from other people.
+Regarding assets, permissions may vary for different resources, since some of these are 100% original, others are edits, and some come from other people.
+You will need to obtain a permission before using any of them.
 If a permission is granted, you'll need to credit me and all other people involved in the creation of a specific resource.

 Before asking if you can borrow an asset for your own project, make sure your work adheres to the following requirements: